telerik/ajax-docs/controls/tilelist/tiles/overview.md

 **RadTile** is a flexible UI component that brings the new Windows 8 Start Menu interface into the web applications	and sites.
-In the previous version of Telerik® UI for ASP.NET Ajax they were used as a set of components in the [RadTileList]({%slug tilelist/overview%}).
+In the previous version of Telerik® UI for ASP.NET AJAX they were used as a set of components in the [RadTileList]({%slug tilelist/overview%}).
 Since **Q3 2013** the Tiles can be used as a separate control outside of [RadTileList]({%slug tilelist/overview%}).

 ## Tile Types